 The Ann Lovett letters: sorrow, shame, anger and indignation

-From the archive: Thirty-three years ago, a 15-year-old girl in Granard, Co Longford, died giving birth in secret.
+From the archive: Thirty-four years ago, a 15-year-old girl in Granard, Co Longford, died giving birth in secret.
 Here are letters written in response that were read on the ‘Gay Byrne Show’ in 1984

 The grotto in Granard where 15-year-old Ann Lovett gave birth to her son.
 Photograph: Brenda Fitzsimons